-If your dog refuses to eat, he is likely holding out for people food, but it’s important to hold firm.
+If your dog refuses to eat, they are likely holding out for people food, but it’s important to hold firm.
 “Just because he skips a few meals, don’t give in and give him what he wants,” Hoppe says.
 “Leave the bowl out for 15 minutes, and if he’s not finished, take it away.”
-He’ll eventually choose dog food over no food at all.
+They’ll eventually choose dog food over no food at all.

 Make Sure You’re Giving Your Dog a Healthy Diet

-Occasionally the problem with a picky eater may be that he doesn’t like the brand of food you’re giving him.
-Or it may be that he prefers canned food over dry or vice versa.
+Occasionally the problem with a picky eater may be that they don’t like the brand of food you’re giving them.
+Or it may be that they prefer canned food over dry or vice versa.
 Both vets tell WebMD that a high-quality commercial brand is important for a healthy diet.

 Check the ingredients, and make sure corn doesn’t top the list.
 Murray says, “Corn isn’t an ideal diet for a carnivore.”

 If you’ve tried three brands and both canned and dry food, it’s time to look for another reason your dog refuses to eat.
-Most likely, he’s holding out for table scraps.
+Most likely, they are holding out for table scraps.

 Reserve treats for times when praise is necessary, such as in training.
 But remember, not all rewards have to be edible.
 “If your dog loves attention, a scratch behind the ears is a treat,” Murray says.